What has caused the diversity of life on this planet?

 However, if you do an internet search for “evolution,” you won’t find this dissent or any other challenges to the evolution theory in at least the first 12 pages.
 If you are a student, evolution will be taught to you as a proven theory.
 If you are a researcher, you know that publishing a study challenging evolution could threaten your career.
 On Wikipedia, any theories about the origin of life that differ from evolution are labeled as “pseudoscience.”

 Evolution is revered as an unquestionable faith, although it’s labeled as a “science” and thus has defeated creationism or intelligent design theory again and again in the Supreme Court.

 Since my children have been indoctrinated with this “faith” in school, I felt obligated to explore its veracity and the strategy used for it to reach its current status.

 An Introduction to Evolution and Its Evidence

-According to a UC Berkeley website, “The central idea of biological evolution is that all life on Earth shares a common ancestor, just as you and your cousins share a common grandmother.”
+According to a University of California–Berkeley website, “The central idea of biological evolution is that all life on Earth shares a common ancestor, just as you and your cousins share a common grandmother.”

-The “common ancestor,” or “grandmother,” mentioned here is currently considered by some scientists to be a single-celled organism that lived near the hydrothermal vents on the ocean floor.
+The “common ancestor,” or “grandmother,” mentioned here is currently considered by some scientists to be a single-celled organism that lived near hydrothermal vents on the ocean floor.
 From there, the diversity of life is said to have been achieved through random DNA mutations and natural selection.
 Many mutations are harmful, but some lucky ones might make species better suited for their environment and are thus preserved through reproduction.
-As this process repeats for billions of years, different species would be generated.
-Humankind is thus formed.
+As this process repeats for billions of years, different species are generated.
+Humankind was thus formed.

 The key terms for the theory of evolution are “common ancestor,” “random DNA mutation,” and “natural selection.”